Other Leaves: Washington

 - Noncompete agreements for employees who are laid off must include a garden leave clause.
 See Garden Leave.

-- Localities including SeaTac, Seattle and Tacoma have requirements pertaining to paid sick leave.
+- Localities including SeaTac, Seattle and Tacoma have requirements pertaining to paid sick and other leaves.
 See Local Requirements.